Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 Looking into the documentation a bit more (which we'll go over later), we find that each joint has a transform associated with it, which will give us its position and orientation.

-...

-Phew, I'm tired of looking at documentation.
+---

+Well, one slide in and I'm already tired.
+I think that's enough documentation for now, don't you?
 Thankfully, this sounds like all we need to get started.

 For our implementation, we'll be taking a look at the thumb and middle finger joints.

 Specifically, we'll be looking at the `.handThumbTip` (number `4`), `.handMiddleFingerTip` (number `14`), and `.handMiddleFingerKnuckle` (number `11`) joints.

 Using these joints, I think we'll be able to implement our tap and drag gestures.

 ### The Idea, Mathematically
 ![An illustration showing a hand with the thumb touching the middle finger.
 There's a line overlaid on top of the middle finger and a notch in the line where the thumb has been projected onto the line.](./handok.png#center)